Elif Demirezer

-Elif Demirezer (born 12 December 1992 in Berlin) currently known by her stage name ELIF, is a German musician of Turkish descent.
+Elif Demirezer (born 12 December 1992), also known by her stage name ELIF, is a German pop musician of Turkish descent.

-Biography
+Early life

-Elif Demirezer was born as the daughter of Turkish immigrants in Berlin and is the third of four children.
+Demirezer was born as the daughter of Turkish immigrants in Berlin and is the third of four children.
 She grew up in the Berlin district of Moabit and attended the OSC KIM school.
-In addition to performing in both the school musical and the school choir, Elif took guitar lessons as a teenager.
+In addition to performing in both the school musical and the school choir, Demirezer took guitar lessons as a teenager.
 It was during that time that she wrote her first songs.

 Career

-Beginning as a Popstar
+Popstars

 At 16 years old, Demirezer competed in the eighth season of the ProSieben talent show Popstars.
 She made joint appearances with the All American Rejects (The Wind Blows) and Cassandra Steen (Never Knew I Needed) and finished together with her partner Niklas Dennin to earn second place in the final.